aviatesk/JET.jl/docs/src/jetanalysis.md

 e.g. [mypy](https://github.com/python/mypy) for Python and
 [TypeScript](https://www.typescriptlang.org/) for JavaScript.
-Rather, JET's static analysis is powered by Julia's builtin type inference system, that based on a technique called
+Rather, JET's static analysis is powered by Julia's builtin type inference system, that is based on a technique called
 ["abstract interpretation"](https://en.wikipedia.org/wiki/Abstract_interpretation).
-This way JET can also analyze _just a normal_ Julia program and smartly detect possible errors statically, without requiring any additional setups like scattering type annotations just for the sake of analysis but preserving original polymorphism and composability of the program, as effectively as the Julia compiler can optimize your Julia program.
+This way JET can analyze just a normal Julia program and smartly detect possible errors statically, without requiring any additional setups like scattering type annotations just for the sake of analysis but preserving original polymorphism and composability of the program, as effectively as the Julia compiler can optimize your Julia program.